bodeolukolu/GBSapp/ReadMe.md

 |Get_Chromosome|na|variant calling on specific chromosomes, scaffolds,and contigs|comma delimited string(s)|optional|
 |Exclude_Chromosome|na|variant calling to exclude specific chromosomes, scaffolds,and contigs|comma delimited string(s)|optional|

-**note: haploid assemblies of pangenomes and subgenomes should be in individual fasta files (up to 3 fasta files)* **note: short prefix for pangenome/subgenome pseudomolecules should be unique (i.e. >TF_Chr01 and >TL_Chr01 fasta sequence header for Ipomoea trifida and I. triloba, respectively)*
+**note: haploid assemblies of pangenomes and subgenomes should be in individual fasta files* **note: short prefix for pangenome/subgenome pseudomolecules should be unique (i.e. >TF_Chr01 and >TL_Chr01 fasta sequence header for Ipomoea trifida and I. triloba, respectively)*
-**note: for polyploids with variable ploidy of subgenomes specify ploidy of subgenomes (e.g. hexapploid: ploidy_ref1=4 and ploidy_ref2=2)*
-**note: reference haplotype-resolved assembly (hap_ref) should be a single fasta file and should be chromosome-level assembly*
 **note: designate chromosomes of haplotype-resolved/subgenome assemblies with single character suffix (alphabets: A-Z and a-z) e.g. Chr01A*